amrios/z370-g_vanilla/README.md

 The kexts will have the proper corrections for the DSDT and we don't need to define patches or a custom DSDT in OpenCore.
 Follow OpenCore documentation for SSDT.
 Our board does not have a AWAC, so you do not need the AWAC patch.

+Therefore, we only need the following SSDT:
+* SSDT-EC-USBX
+* SSDT-PLUG

+Note that if you use SSDTTime, you will only get SSDT-EC.
+The guide will talk about grabbing a SSDT-USBX.aml that you can use, but I just modified my SSDT based on the sample file on GitHub.
+There aren't really any modifications, just make sure you brackets are balanced.
+The `Scope (\_SB.PCI0.LPCB)` is inside of `Scope (\_SB)` from the sample.

 ## Annotated Steps
 You should follow [OpenCore Desktop Guide](https://dortania.github.io/OpenCore-Desktop-Guide/) and use this guide to supplement.
 ### Obtaining MacOS